razorpay/i18nify/README.md

     } */
 ```

-### Phone Number
+### Module 02: Phone Number

 Module that deals with formatting, validations and all other related utilities focused on Phone Number.
+Below are the APIs/Utilities that Phone Number Module exposes for consumers.

+#### validatePhoneNumber(phoneNumber, countryCode)

+The **_validatePhoneNumber_** function serves the purpose of determining the validity of a provided phone number against predefined regular expression patterns specific to various country codes.
+This function returns a boolean value, true indicating the phone number's validity for the specified country code and false otherwise.

+#### formatPhoneNumber(phoneNumber, countryCode)

+The **_formatPhoneNumber_** function is designed to format a given phone number based on the specified country code or infers the country code from the provided phone number.
+This function returns a formatted phone number string that aligns with the conventional format of the detected or specified country.

+#### parsePhoneNumber(phoneNumber)

+The **_parsePhoneNumber_** function undertakes the task of extracting comprehensive information from a given phone number.
+This information includes the country code, dial code, formatted number, and the format template employed.
+This function returns an object containing these extracted details, allowing easy access and reference to the pertinent information related to the provided phone number.